SergeCaron/observium_appliance/ReadMe.md

 This script installs Observium, postfix, and acme.sh: the order is important ;).

 The install script for both Observium and acme.sh are downloaded from their respective website at runtime.
 This is a long running script that will ask for:
-- the email address of the user (administrator)
+- the email address of the user (administrator) registered with *Let's Encrypt*
 - Observium installation details:
   - the Observium version you intend to install ("Community Edition" is presumed here)
-  - a password for the MySQL root
+  - a password for the MySQL *root* administrator. **This password is required to restore a database on this system.**
   - a confirmation to add component 'universe' to all repositories
   - a confirmation to add component 'multiverse' to all repositories
   - a confirmation to install all required libraries